On the spectrum of quasi-periodic Schr\"odinger operators on $\mathbb{Z}^d$ with $C^2$-cosine type potentials

 \subsection{The first scale}

-In this section, we will construct the first generation of Rellich functions $\mathcal{C}_1=\mathcal{C}_1^{(1)}\cup\mathcal{C}_1^{(2)}$ to describe the resonance at this scale, where the superscript ``$ (1)$'' indicates the simple resonance case and ``$ (2)$'' indicates the double resonance case.
+In this section, we will construct the first generation of Rellich functions $\mathcal{C}_1=\mathcal{C}_1^{(1)}\cup\mathcal{C}_1^{(2)}$ to describe the resonance at this scale, where the superscript ``$ (1)$'' indicates the simple resonance case and ``$ (2)$'' the double resonance one.